dangeredwolf/ModernDeck/README.md

 To build ModernDeck, you need to first install Node.js (which comes with npm) and git if you don't have it installed already

-ℹ *ModernDeck is tested against the Node 12. [https://github.com/dangeredwolf/ModernDeck/issues/181](Node 14 is known to have problems with the build system.)*
+ℹ *ModernDeck is tested against the Node 16.
+It will probably work fine on Node 12+*

 #### Windows